 Replacing HVAC system

 Outdated furnaces and ACs are considered an electrical hazard and increased risk.
 If you replace the HVAC system with a reputable company, the system will be considered less of a risk.
 Lower risk means lower insurance.

 Additionally, a good HVAC system can help increase air quality.
 Air purification systems and humidifiers can help remove dangerous allergens and better the health of your family and home.

 In a similar vein, updating your electric or plumbing systems may help lower risk of damage or electrical fire.
 This may make you eligible for certain insurance discounts.

 Putting a fence around your backyard and/or pool may qualify for a safety discount.

-A large majority of homeowners claims come from roof damage.
-According to the III, the national average claim for roof damage caused by wind, hail, snow, and water damage is $14,216.
+A large amount of homeowners claims come from roof damage.
 The risk for claims is higher with old roofs and certain type of roofing materials.
 Replacing with updated, durable roofing can help lower future insurance costs.

 The Bottom Line